Best Paleo Bread Recipes

 Post by Lucha: World traveler turned culinary student, Lucha will try most food but prefers Indian, Thai and Mexican food above all else.
 She is currently either cooking, eating, grocery shopping, or browsing recipes on Pinterest.

 Bread is one of the hardest things for many people to give up when starting a Paleo diet.
 Did you know that you can make your own Paleo bread recipes at home?

 I’ve compiled this long list of fantastic Paleo bread recipes, so if you’re craving a sandwich or just a slice of toast, look no further.
 There’s even sourdough bread!

-Oh how I love the taste of sourdough!
+Oh, how I love the taste of sourdough!
 It always makes me nostalgic about my visits to San Francisco.
-Now I can reminisce about the City by the Bay in true Paleo fashion thanks to Urban Poser’s grain-free sourdough (Saffron Girl also tried it out, which is where I originally discovered this gem of a recipe).
-Don’t be discouraged that the ingredients list includes pro-biotic capsules; these are easy enough to find at the health-food store and the key that give this bread it’s unique taste.
+Now I can reminisce about the City by the Bay in true Paleo fashion thanks to Urban Poser’s grain-free sourdough.
+Don’t be discouraged that the ingredients list includes pro-biotic capsules; these are easy enough to find at the health-food store and the key that gives this bread it’s unique taste.
 The cashew base and few other ingredients make this a simple enough do-it-yourself sourdough that you’ll be proud of!
 Homemade sourdough AND Paleo-friendly?
 I never expected it, but alas, here it is!

 Ancestral Chef Bread Recipes

 Here are two tried and tested Paleo bread recipes from our own website.

 Using three different non-grain flours (almond, coconut, and tapioca), this simple bread recipe is beyond tasty!
 Even if you’re like Sonia at The Healthy Foodie and you don’t miss grain bread since going Paleo, you can still appreciate it every now and then, especially when it tastes this good.